 Doses administered reflects the total number of doses that have been given to people in Vermont, or were reported to Vermont.
 For example, we may receive the report of a Vermont resident who was vaccinated in New Hampshire at Dartmouth-Hitchcock Medical Center.
 The dashboard defaults to showing data for Vermont residents only.
 If the ‘VT only’ box is unchecked, it will show all doses, including out-of-state residents who were vaccinated in and/or reported to Vermont.
 Doses administered to people who have passed away are included.

 Percentages reported as 95% at the county-level indicate >=95%.
 Actual value is suppressed due to large numbers to protect individual’s health information.
 An additional value may also be suppressed since the total values include the true totals.
 This is shown with an *.
 The number of people reported stops increasing once the percentage reaches 95% at the county-level.
 At the state-level, numbers and percentages are capped at 100%.
 Metrics could be greater than 100% for various reasons including incomplete denominator data or potential data reporting errors.

-Percentages are based on population estimates for those aged 0+.
+Percentages are based on population estimates.
 Population estimates, in some cases, may underestimate or overestimate the true population number.
 People who passed away prior to January 1, 2022 are not included.